mmr116/generate-vector-embeddings-openai-langchain-python/README.md

 Set the OPENAI_API_KEY, PINECONE_API_KEY, and PINECONE_HOST environment variables with your respective API keys.
 Example linux command: export OPENAI_API_KEY="your_openai_api_key", export PINECONE_API_KEY="your_pinecone_api_key", export PINECONE_HOST="your_pinecone_host"

-Pinecone environment used: 1.
-Pinecone Index is used 2) Dimensions: 1536 3) Host type: Serverless.
+Pinecone environment (Pinecone free account used https://www.pinecone.io/):  1) Pinecone Index is used 2) Dimensions: 1536 3) Host type: Serverless.
 Replace: index_name = "replace with your index name"

 You might need to adjust file paths and other parameters within the scripts.